deploystackio/deploystack/README.md

 ## License

-This project is licensed under the DeployStack License (DSL), a permissive license that allows for almost all uses except offering the software as a cloud service that competes with DeployStack's offerings.
+This project is licensed under the Server Side Public License (SSPL) v1.
+This allows you to use, modify, and distribute DeployStack freely, including for commercial purposes.
+The only restriction is that if you offer DeployStack as a managed service, you must open source your entire service infrastructure.
 See the [LICENSE](LICENSE) file for details.